cocoball28/Zone-protect/README.md

 And we plan on supporting more in the future.

 Zone-Protect is designed to take advantage of modern code and will be updating with Sponge.
-Due to this we have a Java version requirement of Java 16 at minimum and this will likey update as older Sponge versions are dropped from support.
+Due to this we have a Java version requirement of Java 16 at minimum and this will likely update as older Sponge versions are dropped from support.

 ## Download